Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Numerical Examples

+The considered relay network is characterized by $\mathcal{V}=\{0,1,2\}$ and $q=2$.
+In contrast to the previous example, the relay is allowed to send own information, i.e. $R_1\geq 0$.
+According to Theorem~\ref{Theorem3}, the achievable rate region~$\mathcal{R}$ is given by the convex hull of { } together with $(R_0,R_1)=(0,\log3)$ which follows by considering the shortened cascade from the relay to the source.
+Observe that (\ref{Ex_two_sources:R_0}) and (\ref{Ex_two_sources:sumrate}) correspond to $\mathcal{T}$ while (\ref{Ex_two_sources:coding_constraint}) and (\ref{Ex_two_sources:R_0>0}) correspond to $\mathcal{U}$.

+We will first derive an explicit expression for the boundary of the cut-set region~$\mathcal{T}$.
 Two cases have to be considered depending on whether an optimum input pmf for the source or the relay source is used.
-An optimum input pmf for the relay source is shown in Table~\ref{Ex_two_sources:opt_p_relay_source}.
-It yields a maximum sum rate $H(X_1)$ of $\log_23$ bits per use for all valid $y$ (i.e. $y\in[0,1/6]$).
-When $y$ varies from $0$ to $1/6$ all points on $R_1=\log_23-R_0$ for $0\leq R_0 \leq \frac{1}{3}\textrm{log}_2 3$ result.
+An optimum input pmf for the relay source due to Table~\ref{p_Xv-1_Xv} is shown in Table~\ref{Ex_two_sources:opt_p_relay_source}.
+It yields the maximum possible sum rate $H(X_1)=\log3$~b/u for all valid $y$ (i.e. $y\in[0,1/6]$).
+When $y$ varies from $0$ to $1/6$, we have $0 \leq H(X_0|X_1)\leq \frac{1}{3}\log3$ where $\frac{1}{3}\log3$ corresponds to $y=1/9$.
+Thus, a part of the cut-set region boundary is given by $R_1=\log3-R_0$ for $0\leq R_0 \leq \frac{1}{3}\log3$.